 Please see the web page compiled by the ALA Library on this subject, ALA Library Fact Sheet 16 - Setting Up a Library: A Resource Guide.
 The web page is divided into sections for a handful of library types: public library, academic (college or university) library, church or synagogue library, and home and family library.
 Other library types have their own pages: Fact Sheet 16a is Setting Up an International Library: A Resource Guide.
 Fact Sheet 16b is Setting Up a School Library: A Resource Guide.
 Fact Sheet 16c is Setting Up a Special Library: A Resource Guide.

-As mentioned in the Ask the ALA Librarian Flu Preparedness question, the ALA Library has compiled a detailed list of contacts and resources at the Pandemic Planning page on the ALA Professional Tips Wiki, which includes a list of topics to include in an individual library policy.
+As mentioned in the Ask the ALA Library Flu Preparedness question, the ALA Library has compiled a detailed list of contacts and resources at Pandemic Preparedness, which includes a list of topics to include in an individual library policy.
 General information on disaster readiness and preparedness appears on ALA Library Fact Sheet 10 - Disaster Response: A Selected Annotated Bibliography, which includes resources for developing a plan to protect collections from natural and other disasters.

 Where can I find information on ICONnect?
 Does it still exist?
 I've come across a lot of broken links for it.

 ALA's ICONNect/KidsConnect program, from our American Association of School Librarians (AASL, a division of ALA), began back in 1996 and formally ended in 2000.
 Some of the program information was retained and can now be found on the web site at: email@example.com with any further questions.